didoesdigital/steno-dictionaries/README.md

 # Dictionaries

+Read about each dictionary before using them.
+For example, you don't need more than 1 fingerspelling dictionary.
 Here are all the dictionaries included:

 * [abbreviations.json](dictionaries/abbreviations.json)
 * [apps.json](dictionaries/apps.json)